libp2p/specs/relay/circuit-v2.md

 Compared to the first version of the protocol, there are some significant departures:
 - The protocol has been split into two subprotocols, `hop` and `stop`
-  - The `hop` protocol governs the behaviour of relays; it is used for reserving resources in the relay and opening a switched connection to a peer through the relay.
+  - The `hop` protocol is client-initiated, and is used when clients send commands to relays; it is used for reserving resources in the relay and opening a switched connection to a peer through the relay.
   - The `stop` protocol governs the termination of circuit switched